Story

 The captain of a transatlantic liner was his ship’s social arbiter as well as her commander.
 In consultation with the purser—and often only after contacting the home office—he carefully surveyed the passenger list, selecting from it for his own table in the great dining saloon that handful of men and women whose prominence was so obvious that even the most socially ambitious travelers would be willing to accept assignment elsewhere.

 This was often delicate work, but not when the captain prepared the seating for the June 7, 1905, sailing of the White Star liner Oceanic from New York.
 Franklin and Eleanor Roosevelt were aboard, on their way to England and the Continent for a delayed honeymoon.
-Young Mrs. Roosevelt was the favorite niece of the President of the United States; Theodore Roosevelt himself had given her away at her wedding.
+Young Mrs. Roosevelt was the favorite niece of the president of the United States; Theodore Roosevelt himself had given her away at her wedding.
 She was only twenty and unusually tall—nearly as tall as her husband—and surprisingly diffident, with a habit of gazing down at her hands while waiting for others to speak to her.
 But there was no question of her social preeminence.
-Franklin Roosevelt was not only her husband but the twenty-three-year-old son of the late James Roosevelt, who had been a frequent passenger aboard the ships of the White Star line and a good friend of its late founder, Sir Thomas Ismay.
+Franklin Roosevelt was not only her husband but the 23-year-old son of the late James Roosevelt, who had been a frequent passenger aboard the ships of the White Star line and a good friend of its late founder, Sir Thomas Ismay.

-Eleanor was seated in the place of honor at the right of Capt.
-J. G. Cameron, Franklin wrote home, in one of the earliest of the steady, reassuring stream of letters that he and his bride would write to Franklin’s mother, Sara, “and I next. …”
+Eleanor was seated in the place of honor at the right of Captain J. G. Cameron, Franklin wrote home, in one of the earliest of the steady, reassuring stream of letters that he and his bride would write to Franklin’s mother, Sara, “and I next. …”

 The young Roosevelts had been married for nearly three months before they sailed.
 They had put off their honeymoon so that Franklin could complete his first year at Columbia Law School and take his examinations.
 At Sara’s urging they had started their lives together with a week at Springwood, the Roosevelts’ Hyde Park home—“just where my great happiness began,” she told them.